 Spring brings with it both pleasant weather and the interesting dynamic of nearing the end of the school year – which can be exhausting – as well as promises of refreshing instructional ideas.
-Additionally, as the weather begins to shift, teachers across the country have had to shift their entire teaching approach to accommodate students learning from home.
-Here are six printable spring activity sheets students can use at home to improve their grammar and writing skills.
+Here are six printable spring activity sheets students can use to improve their grammar and writing skills.

-Spring Activity Sheets Students Can Use at Home to Improve Grammar Skills
+Spring Activity Sheets Students Can Use to Improve Grammar Skills

 #1 Spring Activity Sheet: Acrostic Poem

 Using each letter of the word SPRING, students will write a descriptive word that they connect to the season.
-Download this simple Spring Acrostic Poem activity and have elementary students complete it at home.
-Then during a virtual class, have students share the descriptive words they chose for each letter.
+Download this simple Spring Acrostic Poem activity and have elementary students complete it in the classroom or at home.
+Then during class, have students share the descriptive words they chose for each letter.